Princess-org/Princess-org.github.io/source/expressions.rst

 ~~~~~~~~~~~~~~

 Function calls in Princess are the function name followed by an open parenthesis and a
 closing parenthesis.
-Do note that functions with zero arguments may be called without
+Functions with zero arguments may be called without
 the parenthesis.
 This means that if you want to take a reference of a function, you
 need to use the address of ``*`` operator.